conartist6/sequins/README.md

 ## Status

 This project is in alpha.
-It is not ready for production usage and should be expected to contain (many) omissions and bugs.
+It is not ready for production usage and should be expected to contain omissions and bugs.

 ### Project milestones:

     Name chosen and registered on npm: 6/14/18
-    First npm version that isn't broken: 9/9/18
+    First npm version that isn't broken: 9/9/18 Documentation website go-live: ---
     First production usage: ---
     Immutable recognizes Sequins data types: ---
     1.0: ---

 ## API Documentation

-This does not exist yet.
-Want to help me build it?
-For now you can look at [the Immutable docs](http://facebook.github.io/immutable-js/docs/#/) and Sequins' [differences from Immutable](#differences-from-immutable).
-Undocumented parity failures should be considered bugs.
+API documentation is imminent.

 ## Why Sequins?
 A.K.A.
 A Brief History of (javascript) Time